fmw/vix/README.rst

 for your feedback (use the contact information below to get in touch).

 Vix requires a working Java environment with `Leiningen`_ and `CouchDB`_ installed.
-The compiler for the Soy templates is a separate download that you can find here: `download Soy`_.
 The other dependencies are installed through Leiningen.
+The installation instructions below will also install `Git`_ and `curl`_.
 For production use you also need an application server like `Apache Tomcat`_, but for testing and development you can launch a simple server using the Ring plugin for Leiningen.

 This is the sequence of commands used to install Vix on a clean Ubuntu 12.04 LTS installation (if you already installed some of the